 If you ground your identity in what other people think of you, you’ll continually change yourself, and eventually lose all concept of who you really are.
 As you make decisions, consider what is the best personal course of action.
 Remember, your goal in life isn’t just to be popular.
 Face it: There will always be somebody who disagrees with you.
 But that’s okay.

 You are not the world’s savior.
-It’s not your job to make everyone happy or “fix” all of the problems around you.
-Evaluate your heart and commit your time and energy to what you are passionate about, but don’t succumb to the pressure of other people’s needs.
-The reality is this: You will always be surrounded by needy people, and if you do not set clear personal boundaries about what you will and will not do, your relationships will be one-sided as you give and give and give of yourself.
-Learning to say “no” establishes a healthy separateness that prevents co-dependence.
+It’s not your job to make everyone happy or “fix” all of the problems for those around you.
+Don’t succumb to the pressure of other people’s needs; evaluate your heart and commit your time and energy to what you’re passionate about.
+The reality is this that there will always be needy people, and if you don’t set clear personal boundaries you will attract them like a magnet.
+Your relationships will be one-sided as you give and give and give of yourself.

 If your life has been defined by the needs of other people, do not despair.
-One fencepost at a time, you can set boundaries, learn to say “no,” and actually enjoy the relationships in your life, rather than feeling drained and used.
+One fencepost at a time, you can set boundaries.
+As you learn to say “no,” you’ll begin to actually enjoy the relationships in your life (rather than feeling drained and used by them).
 Far from inhibiting you, personal boundaries free you up to experience joy and satisfaction in relationships like never before.

 [i] Henry Cloud and John Townshend, Boundaries (New York: Zondervan, 1992), 13-14.